btrettel/flt/to-do.md

 Priorities:

+- Test that default real is at least single precision.
 - Add Valgrind.
 - Add linters.
     - <https://github.com/cnescatlab/i-CodeCNES/>
         - And script you use to integrate with Makefile.
     - Flinter
         - Add directory for flinter in tests to make sure that Flinter actually flags bad code.
 Have one test for good code too which should not be flagged.
+    - Camfort
     - Later:
         - <http://simconglobal.com/fpt_summary.html>
         - <https://fortran.uk/fortran-analysis-and-refactoring-with-plusfort/plusfort-evaluation-version/>